- 1How to spend one week in Oahu, Hawaii

 There are a range of tours on offer of various duration but the Country Sunset appealed to me for the amount of the island it covered that I wouldn’t have otherwise seen, and because I love sunsets.
 We finished with sunset on Pipeline beach, known for its famous waves.
 Surfing is naturally one of the popular things to do on North Shore Oahu.
 You also get to visit the famous North Shore food trucks for a late lunch/early dinner, which will probably tide you over until breakfast the next day.

 Different tours run on different days of the week.
-So check out their website or the links below for what may suit you.
-The Panoramic link below is the Country Sunset tour and I’ve also recommended a few of their other tour options.
+So check out the options for what might suit you.
+The Country Sunset Tour is now known as the North Shore Photo Tour.

 Activity Level: Light.
 Transport is provided as part of the tour and there is some light walking between destinations.